stouch/docs/api/reference.md

 | length | 32      | Length of string to generate |

 ### Generate 2FA secret
+Two-Factor Authentication (2FA) is an authentication method that requires extra evidence from the user, apart from their password.

-Gets a 2FA secret.
-This endpoint can be used to then set a user's 2FA secret.
+Gets a 2FA secret, which can then be used to set a user's 2FA secret.

 ```http
 POST /[project]/utils/2fa_secret